derbyjs/derby/index.md

 ### Events

-Any time you mutate data via `model` (e.g., `model.set`, `model.set`, etc.), Racer emits events, providing an entry point for an app to react to specific data changes.
-Specifically, you can define an event callback for mutation events, where the callback is a function of the mutator argument(s).
+Whenever Racer mutates data via, e.g., `model.set`, `model.push`, etc., Racer emits events.
+These events provide an entry point for an app to react to a specific data mutation or pattern of data mutations.

+#### Non-patterned Event Handling

+An app can define event handlers for specific mutation events, where the event handler is a function of the arguments passed to the event-generating mutator.
 For example,

 {% highlight javascript %}
 model.on('push', 'messages', function (message) {